shnewto/fools-march/fire_bend/townfolk.md

 - Quietly involved with Sutha, the barkeep at the Howling Pony Tavern and the halfling teacher Osborn

 ## Sutha, bar keep at the Howling Pony Tavern
-- Half-orc, black hair, black eyes
+- Half-orc, green skin, black eyes
+- Black hair
 - 35 years old
 - Female
 - Plays musical insturments